Electric Vehicles: Understanding Federal Tax Credits

 shunzap

-Eligibility: Who qualifies for the tax credit?
+Who is eligible for the federal tax credit?

 shunzap

-Amount: How much is the credit?
+How much is the federal tax credit worth?

 shunzap